aosorgin/gotools/tools/filegen/README.md

      pseudo                  Pseudo random data generator
      null                    Null contains data generator --seed                     Initial seed for generated data.
-Can be used only with 'pseudo' generator
+Can be used only with 'pseudo' generator --multiple-thread          Generate files with multiple threads.
+This mean than generated files can be fragmented on disk.
+Can't be used with 'pseudo' generator
 ```

 *-s, --size* option supports the following endings: